siheming/mspypeline/doc/source/package_config.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 | Pathway and GO analysis gene set files are lists of genes that are somewhat associated with the respective pathway
   or GO term.
-Upon data preparation by the :class:`MQReader` measured proteins are indexed by their **gene name**
+Upon data preparation by the :class:`MQReader`, measured proteins are indexed by their **gene name**
   originating from the FASTA file (header) to which the protein was mapped.
 Thus, measured protein intensities can be
   analysed using functional gene sets like those that are incorporated by the ``mspypeline`` package.
-| Since some analysis methods deploy such pathway and GO term lists the provided files can be used to get an idea and
+| Since some analysis methods deploy such pathway and GO term lists, the provided files can be used to get an idea and
   generate an example for a potential analysis (see :ref:`gallery`).

   * GO lists are required for the GO analysis plot using :meth:`~mspypeline.BasePlotter.plot_go_analysis`, in